Statistical Emulations of Human Operational Motions in Industrial Environments: Data Emulation and A Downstream Application

-{\bf Visual Inspections of Level-Two Simulations}: Fig.~\ref{fig:5-12} shows some examples of the two-level simulation $\{\tilde\alpha_i\}$ and $\{\hat\alpha_i\}$.
-The left panel uses {\it IS-TVF/SequentialPCA/IG} for the level-one simulation, and the right panel uses {\it SIEM/SequentialPCA/IG} for the level-one simulation.
-Similar to the visual comparisons of the sub-sequences experiments(Sec.~\ref{subsec5-1}), the simulated sequences from the proposed models are realistic and reasonable compared to the benchmark training data.
+{\bf Visual Inspections of Level-Two Simulations}: Fig.~\ref{fig:5-1} shows some examples of the two-level simulations: $\alpha'$ represents the first level simulation (for training) and $\hat\alpha$ represents the second level simulation (for test).
+Fig.~\ref{fig:5-1}(b) uses {\it IS-TVF/SequentialPCA/IG} for the level-one simulation, and Fig.~\ref{fig:5-1}(c) uses {\it SIEM/SequentialPCA/IG} for the level-one simulation.
+Similar to the visual comparisons of the sub-sequences experiments (Sec.~\ref{subsec5-1}), the simulated sequences from the proposed models are realistic and reasonable.

 {\bf Two-sample test}: Besides visualization, we also use a two-sample test (Sec.~\ref{subsec4-4}) to compare a sample of 200 sequences in the benchmark test dataset versus a sample of 200 sequences simulated by statistical emulators.
-Tab.~\ref{tab:3} shows the $p$-value of the two-sample tests for various simulated configurations.
+Tab.~\ref{tab:9} shows the $p$-value of the two-sample tests for various simulated configurations.
 When the benchmark data is generated by the {\it IS-TVF/sequentialPCA/IG} model, the statistical emulators with {\it IS-TVF/sequentialPCA/MVG} model have the highest $p$-values in most of the simulation configurations.
 The $p$-values are significantly higher than popular statistical significance levels such as 0.01 or 0.05.
-This implies that the sequences emulated by the proposed {\it IS-TVF/sequentialPCA/MVG} emulators and {\it IS-TVF/sequentialPCA/IG} emulators are distributed equally as the benchmark data with a high statistical significance level.
-When the benchmark dataset is generated by the {\it IS-TVF/sequentialPCA/IG} model, the highest $p$-value is obtained by the {\it SIEM/sequentialPCA/IG} emulator.
-The $p$-values are again significantly higher than popular statistical significance levels such as 0.01 or 0.05.
+This implies that the sequences emulated by the proposed {\it IS-TVF/sequentialPCA/MVG} emulators and {\it IS-TVF/sequentialPCA/IG} emulators are indistinguishable from the benchmark data with a high statistical significance level.
+When the benchmark dataset is generated by the {\it IS-TVF/sequentialPCA/IG} model, most $p$-values remain higher than commonly used statistical significance thresholds, such as 0.01 or 0.05.